WeirdMidas/AetherAtlas/README.md

 Profiles = Profiles such as powersave, balance, performance and fast will have their respective minimum and maximum frequencies, in addition to, of course, the frequency of the "boost" value if supported
 Run Freq = Frequency at which the CPU will immediately jump to the input, being a quick run to allow the processor to follow the flow of input > scheduler > governor
 Intel Freq = Intermediate frequency below the two maximum frequency steps, favors energy consumption by allowing the system to satisfy the performance needs in high load situations with a slightly lower frequency
+Equipped = Means which additional boosts it comes with, which are the following:
-LB = Launch Boost, used to start apps by giving them an initial boost when opening DP = Disable packing, spreads threads when starting apps, further reducing startup time LBS = Maintains the performance gained by previous launches to maintain fixed frequencies LBR = Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab
+- LB (Launch Boost): Launch Boost, used to start apps by giving them an initial boost when opening
+- DP (Disable Packing): Disable packing, spreads threads when starting apps, further reducing startup time
+- LBS (Launch Boost Sustained): Maintains the performance gained by previous launches to maintain fixed frequencies
+- LBR (Launch Boost Resume): Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab
+- ALB (Activity Lauch Boost): Boost in the startup of apps that are "cold".
+Favoring cold start.
+- FS (FPS Stability): A boost that improves frame rate stability in games that use multiple frame rates.
+Only used on processors capable of handling multiple refresh rates (such as 60 and 90).

 List of compatible SOCs: